misteu/RPiCoffee/README.md

 ![Image of modified frontpanel](/images/frontpanel_modified.JPG)

 Here is the place where the Raspberry Pi and the interface circuit is planned to stay at.
+This looks like a safe place for electronics (you have to be aware of humidity) because the mainboard of the machine also is placed there.
 ![Image of the cables coming from the fron panel and the area for hacked stuff](/images/cables_sideview_place_for_hacked_stuff.jpg)